 The Battle

-After the Bolshevik Revolution disintegrated the Russian army on the Romanian front, the 9th and 10th Divisions of the Russian 4th Siberian Corps attempted to force passage through Galați toward Bessarabia, threatening to spread Bolshevik revolution.
+After the Bolshevik Revolution disintegrated the Russian army on the Romanian front, the 9th and 10th Divisions of the Russian 4th Siberian Corps attempted to force passage through Galați toward Basarabia, threatening to spread Bolshevik revolution.
 When Commander Niculescu-Rizea refused their ultimatum, Russian batteries bombarded the city for 15 hours.
 Romania executed a coordinated joint-arms counterattack — the first in Romanian military history — using land, naval, and air assets simultaneously.
 Four torpedo boats struck the Russian flanks from the Danube while the 8th Brigade assaulted from the north.
 The 12,000 Russians capitulated and were disarmed and escorted across the Prut.

 The Battle of Galați was a military engagement between the formerly allied Romanian and Russian troops at the end of World War I, as the former sought to prevent the latter from retreating from the armistice line along with their equipment.